Ectoparasites inhabit the skin or coat of another organism called the host for some time.

 Fleas

-Flea the common name given to organisms belonging to the order Siphonaptera.
+Flea is the common name given to organisms belonging to the order Siphonaptera.
 It includes about 2,500 species of small flightless insects that survive as ectoparasites of birds and mammals by consuming the blood of their hosts.

-Adult fleas grow to about 3 mm long with a brown color, and bodies that are flattened sideways or narrow which enables them to move through their host’s fur or feathers.
+Adult fleas grow to about 3 mm long with a brown color and bodies that are flattened sideways or narrow, which enables them to move through their host’s fur or feathers.

 Fleas do not have wings but possess strong claws that prevent them from being dislodged from the hosts.
-Their mouthparts are adapted for piercing and sucking blood, and their hind legs are well suited for jumping.
+Their mouthparts are adapted for piercing and sucking blood, and their hind legs are well-suited for jumping.Â

 The oriental rat flea, Xenopsylla cheopis, is believed to be a vector of Yersinia pestis, the bacterium responsible for the bubonic plague.
-The plague was spread to humans by rodents such as the black rat, which were bitten by infected fleas.
+The plague was spread to humans by rodents such as the black rats, which were bitten by infected fleas.

-Major outbreaks of the bubonic plague included the Plague of Justinian in the 6th century and the Black Death in the 14th century decimated about half the world’s population at that time.
+Major outbreaks of the bubonic plague included the Plague of Justinian in the 6th century and the Black Death in the 14th century, which decimated about half the world’s population at that time.Â

-Cat fleas are a nuisance due to its persistent biting and can cause hypersensitivity, anaemia and dermatitis.
-They are also the carrier of Rickettsia typhi, the causative pathogen for the murine typhus.
+Cat fleas are a nuisance due to their persistent biting and can cause hypersensitivity, anemia, and dermatitis.
+They are also the carrier of Rickettsia typhi, the causative pathogen for the murine typhus.Â

 Lice